 Our results extend other recent work suggesting that control may in some cases involve an arbitration between independent value signals.
 For example, in the domain of model-free vs. model-based choice, research suggests that regions of the ventrolateral prefrontal cortex may contribute to this arbitration function between different value systems (Lee, Shimojo, & O’Doherty, 2014).
 While it remains to be seen whether the vlPFC plays a similar role here, we note that the area of vlPFC identified as the arbitrator in previous work strongly resembles the areas of vlPFC activated in several previous studies of cognitive self-regulation of food choice (e.g., Hutcherson et al., 2012) and emotion regulation (Kohn et al., 2014).
 Notably, this region was also more active in this study during regulation compared to naturalistic choice (data not shown).
 Future work will be needed to establish a causal link between functions of the vlPFC and arbitration between vmPFC and dlPFC signals observed here.

+When interpreting our work we feel it is important to keep in mind what we see as a number of meaningful limitations.
+The central consideration in our view is the validity of the experimenter-imposed regulation conditions; while state induction is a fairly standard technique, it is very difficult to know whether our manipulation worked as intended.
+In particular it seems naïve to rule out the potentially large role of demand effects present in the laboratory context.
+We could expect that there is a heterogeneity of strategies employed by subjects that account for behavioral changes in the regulatory tasks, some of which are unaligned with the regulatory conditions we are attempting to examine.
+A second weakness in our experimental design is the fact that we only collected attribute ratings for the tastiness and health of each food after the scan (as opposed to liking ratings, which were collected pre and post).
+While this is a standard procedure in the field, and we ourselves have conducted studies confirming the stability of attribute ratings pre and post task, this decision forces us to assume stability of attribute rating.
+If this assumption is wrong, then it means we could be misstating the variance explained in pre/post liking by changes in attribute weights in our regression models.
+We are also aware that the time period over which the persistent effects of our manipulation are tested (ca. 60 minutes) is much too short to be meaningful in a real-world context.
+Testing the durability of the effect over longer timespans would help make clear whether our manipulations could be beneficial outside of the laboratory.